Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 ##  Use the UDF to process the tweets
 Duration: 5

-The `processHappyTweets` uses the UDF to analyze tweet text to discover which tweets are happy.
+The `processHappyTweets` method uses the UDF to analyze tweet text to discover which tweets are happy.

 ### Code walkthrough

+- The method receives:
+  - A `Session` for connecting to Snowflake.
-- The function receives a session for connecting to Snowflake, as well as the UDF you created and a DataFrame representing the tweets.
+  - The UDF you created.
+  - A DataFrame representing the tweets.

   ```scala
   def processHappyTweets(session: Session, sentimentFunc: UserDefinedFunction, tweetData: DataFrame): Unit = {
   ```

-- Import names from `implicits` in the `session` variable (which were defined when the session was created):
+- Import names from `implicits` in the `session` variable:

   ```scala
   import session.implicits._